 Benjamin Franklin High School will provide training to educate teachers, specialized instructional support personnel, principals, and other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school by:

-● Participating in training that focuses on effectively communicating with parents and guardians to maximize opportunities for student achievement.
+Participating in training that focuses on effectively communicating with parents and guardians to maximize opportunities for student achievement.
 This will be informed by feedback provided by parents via survey.
-This training will occur as part of district-scheduled PD days in the fall or winter.
+This training will occur as part of a district-wide professional development day in the fall or winter.

 Benjamin Franklin High School will provide other reasonable support for parent and family engagement activities under Section 1116 as parents may request by:

 Establishing partnerships with community-based programs to assist with supporting students and parents with receiving services needed to meet educational goals.

 The parents, students, and staff of Benjamin Franklin High School partnered together to develop this school-parent compact for achievement.
 Parents are encouraged to attend annual revision meetings held in the Spring each year to review the compact and make suggestions based on student needs and school improvement goals.
 This year that meeting was held on May 7, 2020.
 Parents are also encouraged to participate in the School Family Engagement survey that is also used as a tool to collect parent feedback regarding the current Title I programs, policies and family engagement.